 In this research, we will create an application of Sugarcane Annotations using Dynamic Weighted Directed Acyclic Graph (DwDAG) similarity algorithm.
-In this method the sugarcane metadata compiled into a wDAG that node labeled, arc labeled and arc weighted, in which the weight of the arc can be changed dynamically.
-WDAG has been selected for representing the traits of the sugarcane crop because in wDAG a child node can have more than one parent node.
-This is useful when representing some of the traits of sugarcane.
-For example, cortex has two parents, node, and internode.
+In this method the sugarcane metadata compiled into a wDAG that node labeled, are labeled and arc weighted, in which the weight of the arc can be changed dynamically.

-This research fixes the previous study of wDAG in which the value of the weight on the arc can not be changed [1], [2].
-This study was conducted to replicate the annotation process is done manually by experts in which experts have a tendency in determining the outcome of the annotations.
+This research fixes the previous study of wDAG in which the value of the weight on the arc can not be changed [1].
+The rationale for this study is that in the manual annotation process, an expert has a preference in determining the outcome of annotations.
 For example, an expert in sugarcane crop will more quickly identify the type of sugarcane varieties just by looking at the main traits of the sugarcane crop without having to see all the existing sugarcane crop traits.
 By this method, the cane annotation can be done more quickly.